-The prehospital training was monitored also through the pre- and post-tests.
+The prehospital training was monitored through the pre- and post-tests.
 The same test was filled out before and after the training to check whether the training participants would improve on their results.
-The test was carried out in English and focused on theory (it had no practical part).
+The test was carried out in English and focused on theory, and it had no practical component.

-The five training courses provided between 2022 and 2023 all contributed to some gain in knowledge.
-The first training is an outlier in term of results, which are significantly lower.
-A possible explanation can be found in a report by one of the trainer's, who mentioned organizational issues (lacking or incompatible equipment) and too little briefing on the Ethiopian healthcare (provided to the trainer) before the training.
+The five training courses provided between 2022 and 2023 all contributed to a measurable gain in knowledge.
+The first training is an outlier in terms of results, which are significantly lower.
+A possible explanation can be found in a report by one of the trainer's, who mentioned organizational issues (the lack of or incompatible equipment) and too little briefing on Ethiopian health care provided to the trainer before the training began.